Derek Sutton

-Senior Clerk
+Joint Senior Clerk

 Flora has experience of a broad range of public and regulatory cases.
-She has acted for individuals, NGOs and corporate entities in cases concerning issues including freedom of speech, trafficking, and gender identity.
+She has acted for individuals, NGOs and corporate entities in cases concerning issues including diplomatic immunity, freedom of speech, trafficking, and gender identity.
 She has been instructed by interveners in several high profile judicial review cases.

 Prior to joining Chambers, Flora worked as a senior asylum and immigration Caseworker at Refugee and Migrant Justice, first gaining OISC accreditation in 2008.
 She then worked in this capacity at several private solicitors’ firms, ultimately as an in-house advocate.
 Consequently she has experience working on asylum, immigration, EU citizenship and deportation matters.
 She has successfully represented numerous clients, including victims of trafficking and unaccompanied asylum-seeking children, in both the First-and Upper-Tier Tribunals.

 Flora regularly undertakes pro bono work.
+She also has experience of commercial judicial review.

 Instructed by Islington Law Centre on behalf of three child applicants for judicial review of the UK Government's failure to transfer them from Greece to the UK under the terms of the Dublin III Regulation.